silvergraphs/storeapp-api/README.md

 As developer you can see every app and your uploaded/developed apps.

-This app is created for learn purposes 📘
+This app is created for learn purposes, i learn while developing 📘

 ## Installation ⚡